 With little chance of making it to the refuge by dusk, we decided to stay the night in Imlil.
 The store owner called an associate who owned a hostel on the hill and we followed him up to our lodgings.
-A thick layer of snow had now settled and we shook off our frosted boots as we entered the hostel.
-Alone in the place, I reclined on the large semicircular sofa as Robert brewed some mint tea.
+A thick layer of snow had now settled and we shook off our boots as we entered the hostel.
+Alone in the place, I reclined on the sofa as Robert brewed some mint tea.

 We were joined later by two Canadian women, Rebecca and Jen, politics students travelling through North Africa and the Middle East.
 There was some intial unpleasantness when I appeared to threaten Rebecca with an ice-axe, but we found common ground and quickly reconciled.
-Snowed in, the four of us guzzled mint tea, played cards and put the world to rights until the wee hours.
+Snowed in, the four of us guzzled mint tea, played cards and put the world to rights until the early hours.

 Imlil to Toubkal refuge

 Early the next morning, we began our trek.
 Terracotta villages nestled on the snow-speckled hills as we gained altitude.
-A few hours into the hike we came to Chamharouch, a terraced village built into the rocky mountainside.
+A few hours into the hike we came to Chamharouch, a terraced village built into the mountainside.
 The sun had been relentless and discovering a shaded cafe, I darted inside.